 Thumbnail - A larger thumbnail image link with title underneath.

 IFrame - A playable activity hosted on your own page.

 The first two options offer a lightweight way of inserting a nicely formatted link on your site.
 Which you choose is a matter of aesthetics.

-The IFrame option gives you the ability to have a fullscreen interactive experience without leaving your site, but beware embedding large numbers of these on single page as this may impact your load time.
+The IFrame option gives you the ability to have a fullscreen interactive experience without leaving your site.